subhodeeps/subhodeeps.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. research scholar at Indian Institute of Information Technology, Allahabad, working under the supervision of [Dr. Srijit Bhattacharjee](http://profile.iiita.ac.in/srijit/).
-My official designation is "Junior Research Fellow", and my broad area of interest is general relativity and black hole physics.
+I am a Ph.D. student at Indian Institute of Information Technology, Allahabad, working under the supervision of [Dr. Srijit Bhattacharjee](http://profile.iiita.ac.in/srijit/).
+My official designation is $$\emph{"Junior Research Fellow"}$$, and my broad area of interest is general relativity and black hole physics.
 I am also working as a Teaching Assistant at the institute and I am actively involved in taking tutorial classes, evaluating assignments and answer scripts, conducting viva voce, and conducting practical classes for the B.Tech.
 Engineering Physics course.